Pragmatic UX Frameworks

-How a no-bullshit approach to UX design led to an industry-leading municipal platform with international reach.
+The in-house, no-bullshit approach to UX design behind an industry-leading municipal platform with international reach.

 THE CHALLENGES